- Search The Registry

 - Street Team Youth Programs

 - My Account

-The colonel was so impressed with Emily's heroism; he repealed her indenture status and gave her passage back to New York.
+The colonel was impressed with Emily's heroism; he repealed her indentured status and gave her passage back to New York.
 Morgan made certain everyone knew of Emily's heroism.
-He told everyone or anyone who would listen, and recorded the story in his journals.
+He told everyone or anyone who would listen and recorded the story in his journals.
 Morgan "kept a running commentary on Texas affairs with Samuel Swartwout, one of Houston's friends in New York City."
 He also told his story to an English friend and ethnologist, William Bollaert, who recorded the story in detail.
 There are accounts from those who were there indicating she did what she could for the independence of Texas.

 Today, the heroic acts of the young slave woman from New York are still respectfully commemorated by the members of the Knights of the Yellow Rose of Texas each spring at San Jacinto.